wbabik/Practical_computing/Class_6/Class_6.md

 #### Exercise 1

 All exercises in this class will use files in directory `/data/epidemy`.
 Copy this directory and its entire content into your home directory (`cp -r` ).
-The directry contains 20,112 text files.
+The directory contains 20,112 text files.
 Each of these files describes a single case of hemorrhagic fever in Poland from summer 2021 (therefore file names start with `pacjent`, which is `patient` in Polish).
 All files have the following format (below file for patient1 is shown):

 ```
 nr 1